Shirakawa-go Food Guide: What to Eat, Where to Buy It & How to Fit It Into a Short Visit

 Shirakawa-go is a small rural village, not a city with broad dietary coverage.
 If you have strict dietary needs, the safest approach is to keep your expectations realistic and choose foods with simple, visible ingredients whenever possible.

-• For fish-free diets: Be careful with broths, sauces, and set meals, which may use dashi even when the dish looks meat-free.
+• For fish-free diets: Be careful with broths, sauces, and set meals, which may use bonito dashi even when the dish looks meat-free.

 • For allergies: Small kitchens may have limited flexibility during busy periods, especially at lunch.